Softhenge/face-recognizer/README.md

 │   │   ├── ...
 │   │   ├── n.jpg
 ```
-the directory names will be used as person name.
+the directory names will be used as person names.

 2. Choose the detection method, click `Select Dataset Directory`, select the root directory of the images.
-3. Click `Create List` to define the list of known people.
+3. Click `Create List` to create the list of known people.
 4. Choose one of the input options from `Input Options` section.
 The detection/recognition process will be started after providing valid input.
 5. You can change the detection method and adjust detection/recognition parameters at runtime.